FerchaPombo/finditberlin/README.md

 In a Kanban board, work is displayed on a project board that is organized by columns.
 Traditionally, each column represents a stage of work.
 The most basic Kanban board might have columns like “To do,” “In progress,” and “Done.”
 Each column is filled with visual cards that represent individual tasks.
 A team moves through the columns until the tasks are completed.

-Like the shelves in a supermarket.
-As product inventory diminishes because it’s bought by consumers, staff refills the shelves with new products.
-The shelves are never empty, but the product is constantly replaced with new items—a Kanban board is continuously filled with new tasks as your team completes old ones.

 ![MY Kanban board]()